• Skip to primary navigation

 Spicy Pear Preserves with Peppers

-Canning & Preserving, Cooking Jump to Recipe
+Canning & Preserving, Cooking, Seasonal Favorites Jump to Recipe

 open jar of pepper and pear preserves